 The Company has cash and cash equivalents balances which are not subject to significant risks in fluctuating interest rates.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-At March 31, 2015, included in cash and cash equivalents were a \$200,000 redeemable investment-grade short-term deposit certificate which bears interest at 1.25% per annum and a US\$700,000 redeemable investment-grade short-term deposit certificate which bears interest at 0.20% per annum.
+At September 30, 2015, included in cash and cash equivalents was a \$221,100 (US\$165,000) redeemable investment-grade short-term deposit certificate which bears interest at 0.20% per annum.
+An increase to interest rates by 1% would have an insignificant effect on the Company's operations.